+2019 BCAPL World Championships

-2017 BCAPL National Championships Tournament Regulations
+Tournament Regulations

-Welcome to the 2017 BCAPL National Championships.
-CueSports International (CSI) is committed to providing a level playing field for all competitors and access to all rules and regulations.
-To supplement the Official Rules of CueSports International, we have developed these Tournament Regulations to address specific tournament issues not covered in the rules.
+Welcome to the 2019 BCAPL World Championships!
+CueSports International, parent company of the BCA Pool League, is committed to providing a level playing field for all competitors and access to all rules and regulations.
+To supplement the Official Rules of CueSports International, we have developed these Tournament Regulations to address specific tournament issues not covered in the game rules.
 These Regulations are binding on all players, referees, and event officials.
 If there are any differences between the rules and these regulations, the regulations shall take precedence.
 Please ask any referee or event official if you have any questions concerning the rules or these tournament regulations.

-EVENT REGULATIONS - ALL DIVISIONS
+EVEN REGULATIONS - ALL DIVISIONS

-A1 Game Rules 2
+A1 Game Rules

-A2 Minimum Age 2
+A2 Player Identification

-A3 Formats 2
+A3 A4 Minimum Age Formats

-A4 Determining First Break and Home Team 2
+A4 A5 Determining First Break and Home Team

-A5 Retrieving & Submitting Score Sheets
+A6 Retrieving & Submitting Score Sheets

-A6 Racking
+A7 Racking

-A7 Scorekeeping
+A8 Scorekeeping

-A8 Delayed Progress
+A9 Delayed Progress 3

-A9 Forfeit Procedures
+Forfeit Procedures

 Protest Procedures

 National Referees-in-Training

-Disqualification
+A13 Disqualification 5

-/(12

-DIVIS SION REGULATIONS - SINGLES
+DIVIS ION REGULATIONS - SINGLES

-B1 Time-Outs 6
+В1 Time-Outs 6

+D T1/T0 TON DEGIN ATTONS THANS

-DIVIS SION REGULATIONS - TEAMS
+ION REGULATIONS - TEAMS

-C1 Team Rosters

-C2 Minimum Number of Players Required 6
+C1 C2 Team Rosters Minimum Number of Players Required

-C3 Score Sheets 6
+C2 Score Sheets

-C4 Play on Multiple Tables 8
+C4 Play on Multiple Tables

-C5 Coaching 8
+C5 Coaching

-C6 Time-Outs 9
+C6 Time-Outs

 C7 Presence at the Table / Individual Game Forfeits 9

+DATIN IC ADVANCEMENT

-NG ADVANCEMENT
+IG ADVANCEMENT 0

-D1 Rating Advancement 9
+D1 Rating Advancement .
+9

-S CODE
+DRES S CODE

-E1 Effective Times 0
+E1 Effective Times 9

-E2 Approved Clothing (All Events)
+E2 Approved Clothing (All Events) .
+10

-E3 Team Matching Shirts
+E3 Team Matching Shirts .
+10

 E4 Additional Approved Wear

 E5 Prohibited Clothing and Accessories

 E6 Electronic Equipment

-E7 Enforcement Procedures 12
+E7 Enforcement Procedures .
+12

-APPEI NDICES
+ΔPPFI IDICES

-А Player Use of CTS 14
+A Player Use of CTS .
+14

-В Proper Completion of Score Sheets 20
+В Proper Completion of Score Sheets

-С Tax Information
+C Tay Information